 There are dozens of companies that offer used motorhome financing, and as stated above, each of these firms set their own policies, guidelines, and restrictions.
 Therefore, it would serve you well to research these various options to find the most favorable interest rates and terms before committing to any one of them.

 Below are links to some of the best-known lenders, but this is not an exhaustive list.
 You might do just as well with your credit union or bank.
-Some traditional lenders limit the maximum term of a vehicle loan to 6 or 7 years, but motorhomes are more like a real estate loan than a vehicle loan, and you might learn that your regular bank or credit union will underwrite a motorhome loan for a longer term or perhaps you only need a short-term loan.
+Some traditional lenders limit the maximum term of a vehicle loan to 6 or 7 years.
+However, motorhomes are more like a real estate loan than a vehicle loan.
+You might learn that your regular bank or credit union underwrites a motorhome loan for a longer term or perhaps you only need a short-term loan.

 - National Vehicle is a company that helps people buy and sell used RVs and part of their service is helping buyers secure financing and to safely complete the transaction.